 Where to Turn for Help

 Compliance with state and local laws is going to be vital to obtaining and keeping your alcohol license active and in good standing.
 You may have trouble figuring out what type of license is best for your business.
 It is essential to consult with an experienced liquor license and alcohol law attorney when making these critical decisions for your company.
-One misstep could mean loss of alcohol sales privileges for your business.
+One misstep could mean the loss of alcohol sales privileges for your business.

 If you need help with your liquor license, contact Spiritus Law today.